JiriHotovec/GraphsWeb/README.md

 # GraphsWeb

-Web application for finding the shortest path in weighted graph using Dijkstra's algorithm.
+Web application for finding the shortest path in weighted graph using Dijkstra's algorithm, [see](https://github.com/JiriHotovec/GraphsWeb) repository on GitHub.

 ## Prerequisites